AntonyLeo/AgriViz/README.md

 * Query_harvestDB - MYSQL queries to create the harvest database
 * Query_processedDB - MYSQL queries to create the processed database
 * Query_pythonlogin - MYSQL queries to create the login database (Stores user information)
+* fields_to_DB.py - Python file to upload field data into the field table in the harvest database
 * picker_to_DB.py - Python file to upload picker data into the picker table in the harvest database
 * carts_to_DB.py - Python file to upload cart data into the cart table in the harvest database
 * raw_data_to_DB.py - Python file to upload raw data into the raw_data table in the harvest database
 * select_inputs.py - Python code to select the appropriate inputs needed to run the yield map generation code
-* processed_data.py - Python code to upload the generated yield map into the proces table in the processed database
+* processed_data.py - Python code to upload the generated yield map into the proce table in the processed database
+* field.xlsx - Raw data file for field
+* Carts_2022.xlsx - Raw data file for 2022 carts - salinas
+* Spence_picker_2022.xlsx - Raw data file 2022 pickers - salinas
+* yield data - csv files with yield generation of each day.
+* Harvest 2022 - Files with raw data for the 2022 harvest

 # Front-end